denised/cblock/readme.md

 ## Code Examples

-The example above generates DOM equivalent to this (don't blame me for the class name, it is auto-generated 😊):
+The example in the image above generates DOM equivalent to this (don't blame me for the class name, it is auto-generated 😊):

 ```html
 <div class='... wp-block-cblock-block'  blockname='my-conditional-block'>